crate/crate-tutorials/docs/basic/index.rst

 Introduction
 ============

-This part of the documentation covers the installation of CrateDB on Linux, macOS and Windows systems.
+This part of the documentation covers the installation of CrateDB on Linux and macOS systems.
 The first step to using any software package is getting it properly installed.
 Please read this section carefully.